ONSgeo/geospatial-training/_docs/guides/python_install_anaconda.md

 You can see if it has installed correctly by going into the **Kernel menu -> Change kernel**: if geopy38 is in this list then the environment has been set up correctly and you should be able to start doing Geospatial work in Python.

-A great next step would be [Introduction to GIS in Python](https://github.com/ONSgeo/geospatial-training/blob/r-py-install-guides/_docs/intro_to_gis_in_python.md).